 Health News from Senior Healthcare Advisors

+The miracle of water.
 Water is essential to all life — every system in the human body depends on it.
-Water helps rid toxins from bodily organs, carry nutrients to our cells, and keeps our nose, ears, and throat moist.
+Water helps rid toxins from bodily organs, carries nutrients to our cells, and keeps our nose, ears, and throat moist.
 Without drinking enough water, we become dehydrated.
 Dehydration can lead to dizziness, fatigue, and confusion.

 We lose water on a daily basis by sweating, breathing, and urinating.
 So we are constantly losing water.
 Our intake of water has to replace what we lose.
 When your water intake does not equal your output, dehydration can occur.
 We tend to lose fluids during strenuous exercise, in warmer climates, in high altitudes, and in older adults, whose sense of thirst may not be as sharp.